danielespinosa-dev/VigIA-frontend/README.md

-# VigIA Comfama Angular Project
+# SostenIA Comfama Angular Project

 ## Overview
-VigIA Comfama is an Angular application designed to facilitate the registration and management of sustainability evaluations for suppliers.
+SostenIA Comfama is an Angular application designed to facilitate the registration and management of sustainability evaluations for suppliers.
 The application leverages a Python backend to handle data processing and service requests.

 ## Project Structure
 The project is organized as follows:

 ```
-vigia-angular
+SostenIA-angular
 ├── src
 │   ├── app
 │   │   ├── components